Five exercises you can do to keep moving when you’re WFH

 Sitting for prolonged periods of time can result in stiff knees and tight leg muscles.
 While sitting, straighten your knee with your leg out in front of you.
 You can also bring your foot to a right angle and point your toes for an added calf stretch.

 The best way to avoid aches and stiffness while sitting at your desk is to get up!
 Going for a short walk every hour is the best way to avoid becoming slumped in your chair.
-The more trips to the printer or to get a glass of water, the better.
+The more trips to the printer (or kitchen!) or to get a glass of water, the better.